Seema refuses to blame Chippa despite job snub, Eymael fiasco | Goal.com

 The manner he was sacked by Chippa United could have left him feeling let down and also led to his name being dragged into the saga that surrounded the hiring of his controversial successor Eymael.

-But with Seema’s name prominently being mentioned as Eymael’s predecessor, the former Lesotho captain holds no grudge as he shifts focus to his new role which he says he did not need some convincing to move to Limpopo.
+However, with Seema’s name prominently being mentioned as Eymael’s successor, the former Lesotho captain holds no grudge as he shifts focus to his new role.

 “In football anything is possible, coach ‘Styles’ Phumo, may his soul rest in peace, he would always tell you that as a coach you are fired the day you are hired, so I am happy.”